kazemnejad/jekyll-course-website-template/_assignments/hw2.md

 ## Grading
 This assignment will be graded out of 100 points, as follows:

-- **(20 points)**  Include a brief description of the project
+- **(25 points)**  Include a brief description of the project
-- **(20 points)**  Finish the toy problem.
+- **(25 points)**  Finish the toy problem.
-- **(20 points)**  Show your favorite blending result.
+- **(25 points)**  Show your favorite blending result.
 Include: 1) the source and target image; 2) the blended image with the source pixels directly copied into the target region; 3) the final blend result.
 Briefly explain how it works, along with anything special that you did or tried.
 This should be with your own images, not the included samples.
-- **(20 points)** Next, show at least two more results for Poisson blending, including one that doesn't work so well (failure example).
+- **(25 points)** Next, show at least two more results for Poisson blending, including one that doesn't work so well (failure example).
 Explain any difficulties and possible reasons for bad results.
-- **(20 points)** Choose one pair of images that you blended together using Laplacian pyramid blending in the part 1 and now blend it using the Poisson blending techniques.
-Display the original images as well as the different blending results (i.e. Laplacian pyramid blending, Poisson Image Blending, Mixed graident blending (If you do the B & W)).
-Which approach works best for these images?
-Why?
-When do you think that one approach would be more appropriate than another?

 ## Materials